 Hypomania is a lesser form of mania, lasting up to a few days.
 It is still apparent and can have disruption on the individuals daily life.
-There are still changes in mood and behaviour that are similar to that of a manic episode.
-The difference being that you can manage your responsibilities and activities without being seriously affected.
+There are still changes in mood and behavior that are similar to that of manic episodes.
+The difference is that you can manage your responsibilities and activities without being seriously affected.

 Those that have a hypomanic episode will usually feel a sense of; euphoria, become more confident and sociable, have an increased sexual desire, take large risks, hardly sleep and wear very colourful clothes, but can also become much more irritable, angry and impatient.

 For those that have just had a manic or hypomanic episode, depression is a come down to reality.
-After a full night sleep after a week of impulsiveness, the inevitable regret starts to kick-in.
+After a full night sleep after a week of impulsiveness, the inevitable regret starts to kick in.
 Some people report that they can’t even remember what they doing during an episode which is of course, very distressing.
-Unfortunately, those that have reported being depressed after a manic episode have stated that they have either spent all of their money, or lost very important friendships and relationships in account to their behaviour.
+Unfortunately, those that have reported being depressed after a manic episode have stated that they have either spent all of their money or lost very important friendships and relationships in an account to their behavior.